-The difference in these two terms, aerobic stabilized oxygen and activated stabilized oxygen, is obviously the first word: aerobic and activated.
-When used to qualify the phrase "stabilized oxygen" they have some overlap in meaning and some distict differences.
+The difference in these two terms, aerobic bio-available oxygen and bio-available liquid oxygen, is obviously the first word: aerobic and activated.
+When used to qualify the phrase “stabilized oxygen” they have some overlap in meaning and some distict differences.

 First, it needs to be said that with all “oxygen water” or “stabilized oxygen” products there is no one clear authority saying what these terms are supposed to mean.
 So what I am presenting here is what is commonly meant by these terms and how we here at OxygenSuperCharger.com define them to mean.

 The term “stabilized oxygen” is used to describe a liquid that has oxygen within it.
 The oxygen is not a free-floating unstable gas but bound, or stabiloized, into a liquid.
 When taken literally, this means that there is actual oxygen, above and beyond that which is water itself (H2O).
 And here is where the phrase “stabilized oxygen” is often misused, in my opinion.